 9

-We shall admit create the program processing the information on employees of firm.
+Let's accept, we create the program handling the information on employees of the corporation.
 The following class can be necessary for such program:

 employee